prashant-singh-maersk/aspire-app/README.md

 - Using Typescript
 - Code readability and maintainability
 - pixel perfect UI/UX and styling
-- Performance improvements
+- naming conventions

+# Getting Started

+- open a terminal & move to the root directory of the project
+- run `npm install`to install the deps
+- run `npm start` to start the server
+- visit [http://localhost:3000](http://localhost:3000/) to see the app running

+# Deployment

+- Any changes pushed will automatically be deployed through netlify
+- visit [Aspire App](https://aspire-app-challenge.netlify.app/) to see the app in action.

-# Functional details (that I have implemented)
+# Functional specifications

 - Created a simple single-page application as shown in the screenshot image
 - Created a navigation sidebar which has different options like Dashboard logo and links like Home, Cards etc.
-- Add new card using a modal form- form takes all information about the card
+- Add new card using a modal form - form takes all information about the card
-- Freeze/Unfreeze card
+- User can o5t5tggggtrttcFreeze/Unfreeze card
 - Made Cards as the default route
 - Created placeholder pages for other routes and a 404 page

-# Non Functional specifications (that I have implemented)
+# Non Functional specifications

 - Tested on different browsers(Chrome, Firefox, Edge) and OS (Mac, Windows) to ensure it is working fine
 - Use of React Hooks: Used React hooks like useEffect, useState etc.
 - Clean code: Tried to write a clean and indented code (which follows Prettier code formatting)
 - Add required validation for form
 - Mock data usage wherever possible and use local storage for initial rendering of cards
-- proper naming conentions used
+- proper naming conentions

 # Code Structure

 The project has the following directory structure:

-- `ASPIRE-APP/`
+- `aspire-app/`
   - `node_modules/`: Contains all the dependencies of the project.
   - `public/`: Contains static files and assets.
   - `src/`: Contains all the source code for the project.
     - `components/`: Contains reusable components like Accordion, AppLayout, Modal, SideBar, and Tabs.
     - `icons/`: Contains all the icon files used in the project.
 Icons not uploaded to cdn goes here.
     - `pages /`: Contains different pages like Cards, Credit, Home, Payments, and Settings.
-    - - `core /`: Contains core files required for project like constants, helper functions, api calls, etc
+    - `core /`: Contains core files required for project like constants, helper functions, api calls, etc
     - `App.css`: Contains global styles.
     - `App.tsx`: The main App component.
 Contains routes.
     - `index.css`: Contains styles for the index file.